Background HellPosted by Nemo

 As a professional musician I always thought of music as a tool for which I could manipulate an atmosphere.
 In a restaurant I played relaxing music quietly so people could talk and enjoy their meal.
 They might not even like the music I played but they would subconsciously enjoy the atmosphere that it created.
 Sometimes even in the most sophisticated of restaurants I would sense the audience becoming animated so would change the music to suit their mood.
 If I was playing in a pub I would wait until the audience was warmed up and then rip into something like We Will Rock You at full volume with everyone singing along.
 It was important to use the right tool for the job because trying to force an atmosphere on an audience that is not ready or willing can ruin their evening.

 The problem I have with background music is when it is used in inexperienced or uncaring hands.
-I have lost count of the number of restaurant meals I have had which were spoilt by music which was inappropriate or too loud.
+I have lost count of the number of restaurant meals I have had that were spoilt by music which was inappropriate or too loud.
 I recently took my parents to lunch in a almost empty restaurant where the owner insisted on playing 70′s disco music.
 Amazingly when I asked him to play something more appropriate he refused saying it was the kind of music his customers liked.
 I pointed out that apart from one other elderly table that agreed with me we were the only customers but that made no difference to him and his only concession was to turn the volume down a little.
-I have no doubt that on a previous night he might have played the same tape in a crowded restaurant and it created a great atmosphere so he had decided that all that was needed to recreate that atmosphere was that same tape.
+I have no doubt that on a previous night he might have played the same tape in a crowded restaurant and it created a great atmosphere so he had decided that all that was needed to recreate that atmosphere was that same CD.

 Sometimes employees are left to play music they like rather than what is appropriate.
 Many years ago I owned an Italian restaurant and I had the greatest difficulty in getting my staff to play Italian music.
 Every time I dropped in unexpectedly I was sure to be greeted by Michael Jackson at a volume so loud it made the Pizzas curdle.
 Worst of all are venues that out of laziness play the radio all day so not only do you have to listen to inappropriate music but also adverts.